-These charges vary from country to country depending on the markets and the type of transaction involved.
-Transaction charges accrue at the time the transactions are effected and are payable as soon as is reasonably practicable, and in any event not later than the last Business Day of the month when such charges arose or as otherwise agreed between the Depositary and the ACD.
+Transaction charges accrue at the time the transactions are effected and are payable as soon as is reasonably practicable, and in any event not later than the last Business Day of the month when such charges arose.
 Custody charges accrue and are payable as agreed from time to time by the ACD and the Depositary.
 In addition, charges may be applied for cash payments, currency conversion, corporate actions and other incidental expenses.
 Details are available on request.